ripple/validator-history-service/ARCHITECTURE.md

   * `/network/validator/:publicKey`: Returns information about a specific validator.
   * `/network/validator/:publicKey/manifests`: Returns the manifests of a specific validator.
   * `/network/validator/:publicKey/reports`: Returns more detailed information about the reliability of a specific validator.
+  * `/network/amendments/info`: Returns general information about known amendments.
+  * `/network/amendments/info/:param`: Returns general information about a specific amendment by name or ID.

 ## SQL Table Schemas